GetFrontrunner/frontrunner-sdk/docs/includes/operations/frontrunner/_find_markets.md

   sports=["formula1"],
   # ...team Williams or Alfa Romeo
   sport_entity_names=["Williams", "Alfa Romeo"],
-  # ...is not the winner
+  # ...is not for a 'winner' type prop
   prop_types=["other"],
 )